 WARNING: After any removal and refitting of any wheel with ISO wheel nuts, ensure nuts are re-tightened within 50 to 100km of travel.
 Neglecting to do so could result in loss of a wheel.

 Suspension

-- Check springs for shifting or missing leaves, loose or missing clips and any damage. - Check suspension U- bolt, bearings and bushes for security and condition. - Check air bags for damage, chaffing etc.
+- Check springs for shifting or missing leaves, loose or missing clips and any damage. - Check suspension U- bolt, bearings and bushes for security and condition.

 Weekly Inspection and Service Requirements